-We also noted that in the wetter trough zone experiments, the ensemble composite MD became more axially confined (as well as more intense), mimicking MD behaviour over the ocean (Hunt et al. 2016a).
+We also noted that in the wetter trough zone experiments, the ensemble composite MD became more axially confined (as well as more intense), mimicking MD behavior over the ocean (Hunt et al. 2016a).
 This suggests that added soil moisture in this region provides more moisture to the lower troposphere and subsequently enhances convective activity related to the MD.
-This is further enhanced by increased lower-level convergence to the west of the centre.
+This is further enhanced by increased lower-level convergence to the west of the center.

 This leaves us with several questions for further study.
-Firstly, how exactly does a monsoon 357 depression interact with the boundary layer?
-It has been indicated both here and in previous 358 work that MDs are very efficient at moving water from the surface through the PBL and into the 359 troposphere, despite not having particularly high wind speeds (by definition MDs lie at between 5 360 and 7 on the Beaufort Scale).
-This could be appropriately investigated by examination of a case 361 study in a mesoscale-resolution NWP model.
-Secondly, how would an incident MD respond to 362 horizontal gradients in soil moisture, rather than the block changes performed in this study; for 363 example with increasing (and decreasing) values both along track and across track?
-Thirdly, even 364 though we have spoken of CISK as the energy source for MDs, the precise role of CISK, and 365 its magnitude, remains uncertain.
-Uncovering the true MD spin-up mechanism would provide 366 invaluable direction for future research on the topic, and could be investigated using mechanism-367 denial experiments in a suitable NWP framework (cf. Craig and Gray 1996).
-368
+First, how exactly does a monsoon depression interact with the boundary layer?
+It has been indicated both here and in previous work that MDs are very efficient at moving water from the surface through the PBL and into the troposphere, despite not having particularly high wind speeds (by definition MDs lie at between 5 and 7 on the Beaufort scale).
+This could be appropriately investigated by examination of a case study in a mesoscaleresolution NWP model.
+Second, how would an incident MD respond to horizontal gradients in soil moisture, rather than the block changes performed in this study [e.g., with increasing (and decreasing) values both along track and across track]?
+Third, even though we have spoken of CISK as the energy source for MDs, the precise role of CISK, and its magnitude, remains uncertain.
+Uncovering the true MD spinup mechanism would provide invaluable direction for future research on the topic, and could be investigated using mechanismdenial experiments in a suitable NWP framework (cf. Craig and Gray 1996).

 Acknowledgments.
-KMRH received partial support from the Met Office under the aegis of the NERC CASE studentship scheme, and was also supported by the NERC grant NE/L501608/1.
+KMRH received partial support from the Met Office under the aegis of the NERC CASE studentship scheme, and was also supported by the NERC Grant NE/L501608/1.
 KMRH wishes to thank Paul Earnshaw and David Walters at the Met Office for their untiring assistance with setting up the UM.
 KMRH also wishes to thank Christopher Taylor at CEH for helpful discussions regarding soil moisture.

-A G Turner was supported by the INCOMPASS project (NERC grant number NE/L01386X/1).
+A. G. Turner was supported by the INCOMPASS project (NERC Grant NE/L01386X/1).